emily1618/Statistics-and-Models/Regression/README.md

 ![000005 (1)](https://user-images.githubusercontent.com/62857660/138492474-fe2ab316-ff91-4d60-a13f-a66fdc0f5485.png)

-#### Step 4: Remove the bad leverage points or outliers and add quadratic term:
+#### Step 4: Remove the bad leverage points or outliers and add quadratic term.
+On the Cook's distance plot, we discovered an another outlier/bad leverage point at 15.
 ```
 fare2 <- filter(airfares, !(City %in% c(13,17)) ) #remove the outliers discovered in step 2
 fare2.mod <- lm(Fare~Distance, data=fare2)